TeamDev-IP/JxBrowser-QuickStart-Maven-JavaFX/README.md

-# JxBrowser in JavaFX Maven Project
+# JxBrowser in JavaFX Maven project

 This example demonstrates how to configure a Maven project with JxBrowser to embed a JavaFX `BrowserView` widget into a JavaFX desktop application to display web pages.